 Q: Why did you choose your CGS major and how does it relate to your future plans?

-A: I chose Administrative Justice because, I came from an environment where crime is high.
+A: I chose Administration of Justice because I came from an environment where crime is high.
 I've seen numerous friends go down the wrong path.
-I wanted to learn how to save people from walking that path, I figured Administrative Justice was the way.
+I wanted to learn how to save people from walking that path, I figured Administration of Justice was the way.

 Q: What keeps you busy outside of classes?

 A: I am President of Lambda Alpha Epsilon here at Pitt.
 In addition, I'm on the URB and am a Peer Note Taker for disabled students.
-I also intern at the Allegheny County Jail.
-I'm also the mother of an extremely bright seven year old little girl.
+I also intern at the Allegheny County Jail and the mother of an extremely bright seven year old little girl.

 Q: What have been some of your greatest accomplishments and/or challenges here at Pitt?